miklevin/MikeLev.in/_posts/2023-02-02-testing-google-photos-organization-program.md

 headline: Exploring the Impact of Media on Society with Google Photos Organization
 description: I'm testing a Google Photos organization system, uploading photos to my NAS, and setting up a home cloud to increase my storage capabilities.
 To get around certain API limitations, I'm using Microsoft Playwright browser automation on a headless LXD server.
 In this blog post, I discuss the impact of media on society and how it can be used to shape public opinion and create a more informed and connected society.
 Read more to find out my thoughts on this important topic.
 keywords: Google Photos, Organization, API, Microsoft Playwright, Browser Automation, Headless LXD, Server, Media, Society, Public Opinion, Informed, Connected
-categories: api, organization, browser automation, microsoft playwright, google photos
+categories: google photos, api, browser automation, organization, microsoft playwright
 permalink: /blog/testing-google-photos-organization-program/
 layout: post
 ---